Barkley rushes for 170 yards, Giants rout Redskins 40-16

 INJURIES

-Giants: WR Odell Beckham Jr. was out with a quadriceps injury. ...
-WR Corey Coleman returned after being injured on a long pass attempt early.
+Giants: WR Odell Beckham Jr. was out with a quadriceps injury.
+Shurmur felt earlier in the week Beckham had a good chance of playing, but an evaluation by doctors Friday kept him out.

 Redskins: TE Jordan Reed injured his right foot in the first quarter and did not return. ...
 Rookie LB Shaun Dion Hamilton left with a shoulder injury.